AnyCoffeeMilk/texas_holdem/README.md

 Complete the winner detect algorithm (Can get the winner of the game according to the scores).
 Add a flip card method for the PokerCard component for testing and fun.

+### Day 3
+Complete the turn queue system (Including Call, Raise, Fold function for player side).
+Implement of the winner detect system to the turn queue system.
+Winner detect bug fix.

 ## Getting Started